Email nurture campaigns are an effective way to engage leads. Learn sales experts' 14 best practices for successful email nurture campaigns.

 Now, it's time to set up an ad group — a collection of keywords and the ads associated with them.
 Name your ad, enter your website, then choose relevant keywords to target with your ad.
 Revisit your initial list of keywords and enter them, then search additional terms related to your business to receive ideas from Google Keyword Planner.

-When you add new keywords, put them in brackets if you'd like to target exact match only — we recommend starting only with exact matches.
+When you add new keywords, put them in brackets if you'd like to target exact matches only — we recommend starting only with exact matches.
 Leaving the brackets off will allow for broad matches, which are meant to simplify the process and make the budget for your ads more flexible.
 They can help you target keywords that are similar to the specific ones you've identified, but they can also get expensive and end up wasting money on keywords that bring subpar results.

 As you add and delete keywords to create your final list, keep an eye on the Daily Estimates section on the right side of the screen.
 There, Google Ads will use your keywords and daily budget to estimate the number of clicks your ad will receive and the average cost per click.